About Pat Buchanan

 Pat Buchanan has been a senior adviser to three presidents, twice a candidate for the Republican presidential nomination and the presidential nominee of the Reform Party in 2000.

 From 1966 through 1974, Buchanan was a confidant and assistant to Richard Nixon.
-From 1985-87, he was White House Director of Communications for Ronald Reagan.
+From 1985 to 1987, he was the White House Director of Communications for Ronald Reagan.
 In 1992, Buchanan challenged George H. W. Bush for the Republican nomination and almost upset the president in the New Hampshire primary.
-In 1996, he won New Hampshire and finished second to Sen. Dole with 3 million Republican votes.
+In 1996, he won New Hampshire and finished second to Sen. Robert Dole with 3 million Republican votes.

 In 1966, Buchanan became the first full-time staff member in the legendary comeback of Richard Nixon.
-He traveled with the future president in the campaigns of 1966 and 1968, and served as special assistant to the president through the final days of Watergate.
+He traveled with the future president in the campaigns of 1966 and 1968, and served as special assistant to the president from his first day in office through the final days of Watergate.

-On leaving the White House, Buchanan became a columnist and founding father of three of the most enduring talk shows in TV history: "The McLaughlin Group," and CNN's "Capital Gang" and "Crossfire."
-In 2002, he joined MSNBC.
-In his White House years, Buchanan wrote foreign policy speeches and attended four summits, including Nixon's opening to China in 1972 and Reagan's Reykjavik summit with Mikhail Gorbachev in 1986.
+On leaving the White House, Buchanan became a columnist and founding father of three of the most enduring talk shows in TV history: "The McLaughlin Group," CNN's "Capital Gang" and "Crossfire."
+In 2002, he joined MSNBC where he remained for ten years.
+In his White House years, Buchanan wrote foreign policy speeches and attended four summits, including Nixon's opening to China in 1972 and Reagan's Geneva and Reykjavik summits with Mikhail Gorbachev in 1985 and 1986.